 MOD B/18/22

-21 2.6 International route: Technical facilities and installations located in different countries and used for telecommunication traffic between two international telecommunication terminal exchanges or offices.
+21 2.6 International route: The connection of facilities and installations located in different countries and used for telecommunication.

 Reasons: An international route is not defined the facilities and installations that support it, but by the actual connection to exchange telecommunication traffic.